-Public Participation evaluation of effectiveness - matrix
+Public Participation Evaluation of Effectiveness

-RTC's Public Participation Plan is not a static document, but an ongoing strategy that is annually reviewed for effectiveness and updated based on experiences and the changing circumstances of RTC, the region, evolving technology and changing public preferences regarding outreach techniques.
+RTC's Public Participation Plan is not a static document but an ongoing strategy that is annually reviewed for effectiveness and updated based on experiences and the changing circumstances of RTC, the region, evolving technology, and changing public preferences regarding outreach techniques.
 In accordance with 23 CFR 450.316(a) (1)(x) of the Code of Federal Regulations, this Public Participation Plan will periodically be reviewed for effectiveness of the procedures and strategies contained in it to ensure a full and open participation process.
+After Public

-After Public Participation Plan evaluation, RTC may choose to update the Plan.
+Participation Plan evaluation, RTC may choose to update the plan.
 The PPP may also be subject to minor corrections.

-As part of every public involvement period and public outreach effort for studies, plans, documents and other activities, RTC uses a variety of methods to reach the public, solicit comment and evaluate how effective each method was.
-The following matrix (Table 8) shows the type of evaluation the public can reasonably expect RTC to conduct on an annual basis in evaluating the effectiveness of the Public Participation Process:
+As part of every public involvement period and public outreach effort for studies, plans, documents, and other activities, RTC uses a variety of methods to reach the public, solicit comment, and evaluate how effective each method was.
+The following matrix (Table 12) shows the type of evaluation the public can reasonably expect RTC to conduct on an annual basis in evaluating the effectiveness of the Public Participation Process.
+These evaluation tools will also be used to help aid in identifying whether an outreach process was successful at attaining the desired public outreach outcomes.